Back to blog

 One thing all these headless browser use cases have in common is that they involve sending lots of automated requests.
 And if you send too many requests from the same IP, websites notice.
 You’ll start getting CAPTCHAs, blocks, or worse, bans.

 That’s why a rotating residential proxy pool matters.
 It lets you assign a different IP address to each batch of requests, making your headless browser traffic look more human and far less predictable.
+If you also need to manage proxies on the go, our Android proxy server app lets you switch proxies with a single tap from your phone.

 This is essential if you’re running headless browser jobs that hit hundreds or thousands of pages in a short window.
 A smart proxy setup keeps things smooth, fast, and under the radar.